hashicorp-forge/hermes/README.md

 1. [Sign up](https://www.algolia.com/users/sign_up) for a free Algolia account.

-1. Take note of the Application Id, Admin API Key, and Search-Only API Key in the [API Keys](https://www.algolia.com/account/api-keys) section.
-These values are required for the Hermes server and the indexer.
-   - You will add the Application Id, API Key, and Search-Only API Key to `config.hcl` in future steps under `algolia.application_id`, `algolia.search_api_key`, and `algolia.write_api_key`
+1. The Application ID, Search API Key, and Write API Key in Algolia's [API Keys settings](https://www.algolia.com/account/api-keys) are required for the Hermes server and the indexer.
+You will later add them to the [config.hcl configuration file](https://github.com/hashicorp-forge/hermes#configuration-file) under `algolia.application_id`, `algolia.search_api_key`, and `algolia.write_api_key`.

 ## Development and Usage